PeterSHL/SurfaceBook-AutoHotkey/README.md

 * LAlt = HOME
 * Appskey = END
  * _They play nice with shift keys now_
- * Swap F7 - F12 to its Fn equivalents, Vice versa.
+* Swaps F7 - F12 to its Fn equivalents, Vice versa.

 **Notes**
 * Fn + Del / Backspace is screen brightness by default so I didn’t bother adding that.